North Bay Battalion

-The North Bay Battalion is a junior ice hockey team in the Ontario Hockey League based in North Bay, Ontario, Canada.
+The North Bay Battalion are a junior ice hockey team in the Ontario Hockey League based in North Bay, Ontario, Canada.
 The franchise was founded as the Brampton Battalion on December 3, 1996, and began play in 1998.
 The team relocated to North Bay prior to the 2013–14 OHL season.

 History

 Early years, 1998–2013

 The Brampton Battalion's inaugural season began in 1998–99, choosing the Battalion name from community suggestions, and was also adopted by the competitive minor hockey program in Brampton.
 The team struggled in its first season, winning only 8 of 68 games.
 However, it would be one of only two seasons (the other being 2001–02) in which the Brampton Battalion would miss the playoffs.
 The fifteen-season tenure in Brampton saw the Battalion finish with a .484 win percentage in 1,020 regular season games and win four Central Division Championships and one Eastern Conference Championship.